The 13 behavioral traditions behind every criterion.

 Primary Work

 Simon's bounded rationality framework establishes that human decision makers do not optimize — they satisfice.
 Faced with incomplete information and cognitive constraints, people adopt the first option that meets a minimum threshold rather than searching for the optimal solution.
-This principle has profound implications for how decisions are made on customer-facing assets.

 Framework Application

 The interface predictability and decision pathway clarity criteria reflect Simon's satisficing model.
 A visitor does not evaluate all possible paths through a site — they take the first path that appears adequate.
 The framework tests whether the adequate path leads to conversion or to abandonment.
-Visual hierarchy and CTA clarity criteria ensure the adequate path is the intended one.

 Informs: A4, C4, C5, D2, D3